Eugen417/battery-manager-card/README.md

 ## 🇬🇧 English

 Modern and interactive custom card for Home Assistant, designed for **HA-Battery-Notes**.
-Features a minimalist design with glassmorphism effects and rounded corners.
+Features a minimalist design.

 ### ✨ Features
 * **Auto-discovery**: Automatically finds all devices with the `battery` class.